The Art of Meditation: A Weeklong Retreat

 Shamatha, or “peaceful abiding” meditation has been practiced by people, Buddhists and beyond, for thousands of years.
 Retreating into the mountains together to meditate is one of the great living traditions of spirituality we have today.
 It’s survived because it works, and continues to be used by people of virtually every walk of life and as part of a wide range of contemplative paths.

-- Many hours of practice each day in a gentle and supportive setting
+– Many hours of practice a day in a gentle and supportive setting

 – Time each day to rest and connect with nature